lavansh1306/GUIDEWIRE_CUBE_ROOT/README.md

 $$\text{Premium} = ₹150 \times 1.3 \times 0.9 - 20\% = ₹\textbf{140/week}$$

 - ⚡ **Parametric auto-payout** — when OpenWeatherMap detects rain above the threshold in Raj's zone, the system triggers the payout automatically with **zero action required from the worker.** No claim form.
 No phone call.
 No waiting.
-- 🛡️ **Detects fraud** via multi-signal checks: IP geolocation (ipapi.co), GPS consistency, session fingerprinting, timezone verification, and cell tower triangulation
+- 🛡️ **Detects fraud** via multi-signal checks: IP geolocation (ipapi.co), GPS consistency, session fingerprinting and timezone verification
 - 🔗 **Integrates with Guidewire** PolicyCenter, BillingCenter, and ClaimCenter via REST APIs

 ## How we built it